 - Billy the Kid

-Like Texas Red, Billy the Kid was an outlaw in his early 20s but Billy has one up on Texas Red since he’s killed 21 men.
-Whereas “Big Iron” is written from the perspective of awe at the Arizona Ranger who shoots Texas Red, “Billy the Kid” is a cautionary tale and as such is more sympathetic to Billy, urging us to consider his wasted potential.
+Like Texas Red, Billy the Kid was an outlaw in his early 20s, but Billy has one up on Texas Red since he’s killed 21 men.
+Whereas “Big Iron” is written from the perspective of awe at the Arizona Ranger who shoots Texas Red, “Billy the Kid” is a PSA and as such is more sympathetic to Billy, urging us to consider his wasted potential.
 It also includes the important detail that he was a very pretty man.
-And!
-I love the phrase “boy bandit king” and it’s hard not to be a little into him after that.
+I love the phrase “boy bandit king” and it’s hard not to be a little this fey criminal after that.
 We don’t know if Texas Red and the Ranger ever crossed paths before – seems not – but Billy’s fatal decision to try and kill Sheriff Pat Garrett involves how they used to be friends.
-I want to know more and that sounds like it could be a great, angsty ship.
+That sounds like the stuff of hot, angsty fanfic.

 - The Running Gun

-“Running Gun” is a bop of a tune about a very sad thing.
-A man who is very dedicated to his girlfriend but broke, apparently, has sold his services as a hit man too many times and has to go on the lam.
+“Running Gun” is a bop about a very sad thing.
+A man who is very dedicated to his girlfriend but broke has sold his services as a hit man too many times and has to go on the lam.
 He’s running away to salvage the dream of creating a home with his girl but he gets killed by a bounty hunter before he can make it.
-He gets points from me because unlike the idiot in, say, “El Paso,” he’s making bad decisions despite/because of an actual, requited relationship and he just!
+He gets points from me because unlike the idiot in, say, “El Paso,” he’s making bad decisions in an attempt to help an actual, requited relationship and he just!
 Really loves his girlfriend!
 It’s cute!
 I wish he had made it.
 “Running Gun” also has two of my favorite lines on this album:

 - “I know that where I lie tonight/he too must lie someday.”
 I have a memento mori phrase tattooed on my body so this is my whole deal.